daliborjanak/www.oldmapsonline.org/add-maps.md

 ##Thumbnails

-Thumbnails of your maps in size max.
-1000 x 1000 px with the same ID as in the spreadsheet.
-Institutions using the Georeferencer service can skip this step.
+Thumbnails of your maps in size ideally fitting into 1000 x 1000 px with the same ID as used in the spreadsheet should be provided or linked from the spreadsheet.

+In case your maps are available via an image service (such as <a href="http://iiif.io/">IIIF</a> or Zoomify, Aware, MrSID, IIPImage, etc) then thumbnails are generated automatically.

+Institutions using the <a href=="http://www.georeferencer.com/">Georeferencer</a> service can skip this step.

-Once your spreadsheet and thumbnails are ready, please contact us at info@oldmapsonline.org
+Once your spreadsheet is valid and thumbnails are ready, please contact us at info@oldmapsonline.org

 ##Need help?